UoP-1A/StudentScheduler/docs/source/index.rst

 Deleting Account
 ----------------

 Account deletion is protected by session-based navigation.
 Users must visit both the profile and confirmation pages before deletion is allowed.
-This approach prevents accidental or unauthorized deletions.
+This approach prevents accidental or unauthorised deletions.
 Maintenance requires testing the navigation flow and session logic after changes.

 .. image:: delete_account.jpg
    :width: 800